radiorabe/raar/doc/deployment.md

 The cron jobs should run as the application user in its home directory (`$RAAR_HOME`).
 It is essential that the environment variables defined above are available to the processes.

+## Systemd Timers

+As an alternative to cron jobs, the import and downgrade executables may also be run as Systemd timers.
+Copy the files from `config/systemd/*` to `/etc/systemd/system/`, make adjustments matching your deployment environment and run the following commands as root to start the timers:

+    systemctl enable raar-import.timer
+    systemctl enable raar-downgrade.timer
+    systemctl start raar-import.timer
+    systemctl start raar-downgrade.timer

 ## Free IPA

 In order for the authentication to work with username and password, Free IPA may be configured to capture `POST` requests to `v1/login`.
 The form parameters `username` and `password` are provided.
 The application expects `REMOTE_USER`, `REMOTE_USER_GROUPS`, `REMOTE_USER_FIRST_NAME`, `REMOTE_USER_LAST_NAME` or `EXTERNAL_AUTH_ERROR` headers to be set.
 If the `REMOTE_USER` is set, a user object with the generated API token is returned.